zbunde/Promises/promises.md

 ## Promises Mongoose-Q Workshop

+- Learn how to use promises in mongoose to make our code easier to write and understand.

 - JavaScript is single threaded, we can't run the same code at the same time.
 We share a thread with other processes on the computer.
 As humans we are used to doing things in a multi threaded environment.
 We can type with multiple fingers at the same time, we can drive and talk, etc.

 - Things do not always happen in the same amount of time.
 Some things take longer than others and because of this we need to utilize promises or callbacks.

 - Why?
     Callback hell becomes real.

 ```
 fs.readdir(source, function(err, files) {
   if (err) {